biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # Bioinformatics in one line

-Collection of useful commands for bioinformatics purposes
+Collection of useful commands for bioinformatics purposes.

 ## FASTA